WillJolley/galactic-age-calculator/README.md

 * Have VS Code installed.
 * Clone this repository to your desktop.
 * Open it in VS code.
-* Navigate to the top level of the directory.
+* Navigate to the root directory.
 * From the root directory, run the following commands in your terminal:
-* npm install
+*  to install dependencies: npm install
-* npm run build
+*  to run the application: npm run build
+*  to run tests: npm test

 ## Known Bugs